DevExpress-Examples/asp-net-core-dashboard-row-level-security/README.md

 ![Registration form](./Images/loginform.png)

-You can select a user to see the dashboard that displays filtered data for the specified user.
+Select a user to see the dashboard with filtered data.

 ![Dashboard](./Images/dashboard.png)